Preventing Deep Vein Thrombosis From Travel

 Deep vein thrombosis (DVT) is a blood clot in a deep vein, usually in a leg.
 A DVT is dangerous because the clot can break loose, travel through the bloodstream, and block blood flow to the lungs (pulmonary embolism).
 Without treatment, this can be deadly.

 Why does travel raise your risk of DVT?

 Sitting still for 4 or more hours slows down the blood flow in your legs.
 This makes your blood more likely to clot.
 And for the next few weeks, your blood clot risk stays higher than normal.

 Even if you are healthy and have a low risk of blood clots, a long flight or road trip raises your risk of DVT.

 If you already have a risk of blood clots, prolonged sitting raises your risk even more.
 Things that can already be raising your risk for DVT include a past DVT or pulmonary embolism, a recent surgery or injury, a blood clotting disorder, and cancer.
-Things that pose a small risk of DVT include pregnancy and taking hormones for birth control or hormone replacement.
+Things that pose a small risk of DVT include pregnancy, taking hormones for birth control, or hormone therapy.

 How can you prevent DVT from travel?

 During a trip of 4 or more hours: